Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Mathematical proof of MAYA according to

-as no best agent are better from the other one.
-This case corresponds to an equality between the two possible agent (with extreme regret values) and leads to the worst scenario of a stationary case when the similarity distance $d()$ are when define.
+as neither agent is strictly better than the other.
+This case corresponds to an equality between the two possible agent (with extreme regret values) and leads to the worst scenario of a stationary case when the similarity distance $d()$ is well define.
 Then the maximal cumulative gap between MAYA-regret and Bee-regret in stationary case are :

 \paragraph{Stationary case (2) : upper bound of the worst policy} Consider the case where $\pi_{\text{MAYA}}$ always chose like $\pi_{1}$ and $\pi_{\text{bee}}$ always chose like $\pi_0$ (see Fig~\ref{fig:worst_case}).
 Then the similarity distance $d()$ fails to provide a correct measure and MAYA chose the agent with the largest regret gap relative to the bee’s regret.
 Then for all $t$